whisney/NIR-ISL2021-Transfer-learning/README.md

     # for location
     python predict_local_iris_val.py --gpu 0 --net unet_resnet34 --fold 0 --model_path model_path --dataset subdataset
-*model_path* specifies the path of the corresponding'. pth' file.
+**model_path** specifies the path of the corresponding'. pth' file.
+As with the above training command, **subdataset** chooses from chooses from 'Africa', 'Asia' and 'M1'.